pygobject/pycairo/docs/tutorial/pygame.rst

 Pygame & ImageSurface
 ---------------------

-Creating a pygame.image from an ImageSurface:
+Creating a pygame.image from an ImageSurface (requires pygame 2.1.3 or later):

 .. code:: python